kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

 ClojureScript sits at the intersection of functional programming and pragmatism.
 In this lesson, we will take a deeper look at what it means to be a functional language.
 As we shall see, functional programming is about much more than simply being able to use functions as values.
-At its core, the more important concepts are functional purity, immutability, and composability.
+At its core, the more important concepts are composability, functional purity, and immutability.
+Composability means that we build larger modules and systems out of small, reusable pieces.
 The concept of functional purity means that our functions do not have side effects like mutating global state, modifying the web page, etc. Immutability means that instead of modifying variables in-place, we produce new, transformed values.
-Composability means that we build larger modules and systems out of small, reusable pieces.
 These three concepts together make for effective functional programming, and by the end of this lesson, we will have a better understanding of what it means to write functional code in ClojureScript.